jacopok/jacopok.github.io/_pages/projects.md

    1. [upgrades to `mlgw_bns`](https://github.com/jacopok/mlgw_bns/issues/8)
    1. DWD/NSWD detection with LGWA
 1. Running a [D&D campaign](/val_celia) in the West Marches style with Lorenzo
-1. DMing a D&D campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
 1. Training by running + aerial silks (+ climbing and cycling sometimes)
    1. Rome Marathon on the **17th of March 2023**

-##### Questions

-1. How do we do Fisher matrix forecasting with coordinates in the SSB?
-1. What are the necessary improvements to the computing infrastructure to implement `rehear`?
-1. Real-time reanalysis,
-1. more EW frequency thresholds,
-1. a fast communication system for updates without "polluting" the environment with too many GCNs?
-1. timings

 #### Will get to

 This is a list of tasks that I plan to get to in a timescale of a couple of months.

+1. DMing a D&D campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
 1. Maintaining [`GWFish`](https://github.com/janosch314/GWFish)
    1. Making the small interface fixes requested
    1. Updating the `pypi` release of the code